-Finding jobs for social anxiety sufferers is difficult, as social interaction as a key component to many job positions.
+What jobs fit social anxiety sufferers most of all?
+Finding the right career may be difficult as social interaction as a key component to many job positions.

 We all want a career that suits us perfectly, whether we are a creative mind or an analytical one.
 When we have difficulty interacting with others, however, it can be difficult to find the perfect career.
-Finding the perfect jobs for social anxiety is no easy task.
+For those who suffer from social anxiety, finding the perfect job is no easy task.

 For the Creative Mind

 A lot of creative careers have social interaction as a large part of the job.
 This can deter those with social anxiety who find interaction difficult.
-Although creative jobs may not seem like the ideal jobs for social anxiety, there are a few with minimal social interaction.
+Although creative jobs may not seem like the ideal careers for people with social anxiety, there are a few with minimal social interaction.

 Artistry can be a difficult career to pursue, yet, they can be the most therapeutic jobs for social anxiety.
 Art allows you to connect and explore your feelings, which can help you understand what makes you anxious.